ClaytonWhitteberry/DATA4380/homework/HW1.md

 ### 5

+I did sed 's/yes/1/g; s/no/0/g; s/,furnished/,1/g; s/unfurnished/0/g; s/semi-furnished/2/g'
+Housing.csv > housing_encoded.csv.

 ### 6

 The command used to do this was cut -d ',' -f 1 --complement Mall_Customers.csv > mall.csv.

 ### 7

+To get the specified columns I did cut -d ',' -f 5,6,7,8 world_all_university_rank_and_rank_score.csv > uni_cols.csv.
+Then I did tr ',' '+' < uni_cols.csv >
+uni_cols_plus.csv.
+I didn't figure out how to use the bc command to add the columns together from here, though.

 ### 8

+I did sort -t ',' -n -k3 cancer_patient_data_sets.csv > cancer_dataset_sorted_age.csv. -t ','
+indicates that the separator is a comma. -n is used for numerical sorts. -k3 specifies the columns to be sorted is the 3rd column which is the column for age.